Basel-Najjar/Basel-Najjar/README.md

 - 👋 Hi, I’m @Basel-Najjar
 - 👀 I’m interested in statistics, machine learning, and data science.
-- 🌱 I’m currently working on improving my Python skills; there is a lot to learn.
+- 🌱 I’m currently working on expanding my full-stack data science skills; there is a lot to learn.

 <!---
 Basel-Najjar/Basel-Najjar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.